List of The Archers characters: Recurring villagers

 Zebedee Tring (Graham Rigby) was a roadman and friend of Jethro Larkin's dad, Ned.
-In 2013, a wealthy American descendant of his made contact with the Vicarage enquiring about his ancestor Zebedee, and subsequently made a large donation towards the repair of the village organ.
+In 2013, a wealthy American descendant of his made contact with the vicarage enquiring about his ancestor Zebedee, and subsequently made a large donation towards the repair of the village organ.

 Annette Turner (born September 1990) (Anne-Marie Piazza) Teenage daughter of the late Greg Turner.
-Has been living in France with her mother Michelle and sister Sonia but after family upheavals returned to England to seek out Helen Archer.
+Had been living in France with her mother Michelle and sister Sonia, but after family upheavals returned to England to seek out Helen Archer.
 In February 2010 she suddenly disappeared from the series to stay with a grandmother in Sheffield.
-It was her pregnancy (by Helen's boyfriend Leon, though this was never revealed to Helen) and subsequent termination, that precipitated Helen's decision, at thirty, to have a baby by donor insemination.
+It was Annette's pregnancy (by Helen's boyfriend Leon, though this was never revealed to Helen) and subsequent termination, that precipitated Helen's decision, at thirty, to have a baby by donor insemination.

 Martha Woodford (Mollie Harris) Shopkeeper, wife of Joby.

 Sean Myerson (Gareth Armstrong) Landlord of the former pub The Cat and Fiddle.